Derbyshire Makes | STEAM into ACTION

 The pilot project was delivered January – March 2026 and involved 5 schools; Glossopdale and Belper Secondary schools, Spire and Cavendish Junior schools and Belmont Primary School.

 Artist and maker Matt Pang delivered the creative inspiration for the project, which included a performance of his show 'Thingimabob' and complimentary 'Chain Reaction' workshop in the five schools.
 Arts and cultural consultant Clare Limb was the project lead.
-Together they are working with a range of industry and education experts to design and develop the innovation challenge for Year 2 of the project.
-The outcome of the pilot project will be showcased at the Advanced Manufacturing Event at Masson Mill on 16th April.
+Together they worked with a range of industry and education experts to design and develop the innovation challenge for Year 2 of the project.
+The outcome of the pilot project was showcased at the Advanced Manufacturing Event at Masson Mill on 16th April.

-For Year 2 of the project, all Derbyshire schools will be able to get involved in the design and innovation challenge, which will be developed with industry partners and announced in June 2026.
+For Year 2 of the project, all Derbyshire schools are able to get involved in the design and innovation challenge.
+Find out more below, download the information pack and register your interest.

 Stay Connected